Divinities: Twelve Dances with God

 Divinities: Twelve Dances with God (1995) is the second studio album by Jethro Tull frontman Ian Anderson.

-All 12 tracks are instrumental and are influenced by different ethnical musical traditions: Celtic ("In the Grip of Stronger Stuff"), Spanish ("In the Pay of Spain"), African ("En Afrique") and so on.
+All 12 tracks are instrumental and are influenced by different ethnic musical traditions: Celtic ("In the Grip of Stronger Stuff"), Spanish ("In the Pay of Spain"), African ("En Afrique") and so on.

 Anderson undertook a solo tour in 1995, playing the entire album, start-to-finish, as the first half of the concert.
 The second half was Jethro Tull material, many played as an instrumental version.
 The band was composed of Jethro Tull members Andrew Giddings and Doane Perry, future Tull member Jonathan Noyce, and Chris Leslie.